thatchemistryguy/PyParse_designer/README.md

 ### Adding Reagents:

 Select wells by clicking on them on the plate visualisation.
 You can also:
- - click-and-drag a selection of wells
+ - Click-and-drag a selection of wells
  - Hold shift, and click on multiple wells in turn
  - Click either the letter/number for the row/column, to select all wells in that row or column respectively.
  - Click the top-left corner of the plate, to select or deselect all wells in one go.